 If you have plans for a summer dinner party, strawberry bruschetta is a menu must.
 What’s not to love about crunchy baguette slivers smeared with honey-kissed goat cheese and roasted honey-drizzled strawberries bursting with flavor?
 A touch of balsamic rounds out this sweet and salty two-biter that is sure to be a crowd-pleaser.
 Get the Strawberry Bruschetta recipe.

-Chef’n StemGem Strawberry Huller, $7.95 on Amazon
+Chef’n StemGem Strawberry Huller, $4.96 from Sur La Table